Rectal Prolapse Treatment in Melbourne

 Symptoms:

-The prolapse produces an uncomfortable lump through which is red-purple.
+The prolapse produces an uncomfortable lump that is red-purple.
 The lump may spontaneously reduce.
 The prolapse also causes bleeding with mucus and symptoms of incontinence.

 Cause:

-There are various anatomical features that may predispose: Deep anterior pelvic cul de sac, redundant sigmoid colon, diastasis of the levator ani.
-Rectal prolapse occurs mainly in females the peak incidence is in the 6th to 7th decade.
+There are various anatomical features that may predispose: deep anterior pelvic cul de sac, redundant sigmoid colon, and diastasis of the levator ani.
+Rectal prolapse occurs mainly in females; the peak incidence is in the 6th to 7th decade.

 Investigations:

-• Bedside examination including sigmoidoscopy can diagnose the condition.
+• Rectal prolapse treatment in Melbourne involves several physical conditions.
+Bedside examination, including sigmoidoscopy, can diagnose the condition.
 Examination with the person straining on the commode can diagnose it.

 • Colonoscopy: usually performed in the elderly to exclude other problems.